stevencurtis/SwiftCoding/ProgrammaticConstraints/README.md

 I won't cover the creation of this menu in this particular article, but it does give access to another implementation of some lazy controls which is avaliable in the [repo](https://github.com/stevencurtis/SwiftCoding/tree/master/ProgrammaticConstraints) for you to download!

 ## The ordinary view controller
 We are going to add a simple `UILabel` into the middle of the host view controller.
 But how to add the property and perform the configuration of the same?
-In this article, we are going to perform the configuration in `loadView()` which means that the compiler doesn't see the `UILabel` instance as complete until the loadView as finished - so the `UILabel` property is naturally an optionaL
+In this article, we are going to perform the configuration in `loadView()` which means that the compiler doesn't see the `UILabel` instance as complete until the loadView as finished - so the `UILabel` property is naturally an optional.

 There are a couple of ways of dealing with this - one is to make the label an optional.
 To solve the problem of potentially [force-unwrapping](https://medium.com/@stevenpcurtis.sc/avoiding-force-unwrapping-in-swift-6dae252e970e) in this example I've used a [guard](https://medium.com/@stevenpcurtis.sc/precondition-assert-fatal-error-or-guard-in-your-swift-code-5f9297658be0).